 Shortly after his return from the North-West Canada campaign Crean was promoted to Staff Sergeant and appointed as Sergeant Major.
 Crean served as Sergeant Major until 1 March 1889 when he accepted his commission as 2nd Lieutenant.
 It is known he became a Lieutenant in the QOR and probably a good shot as there is a photo of him as part of the Rifle team in Ottawa in August 1895 at the National shooting competition.

-After his time in the QOR Crean accepted a Captain’s commission in the Gold Coast Regiment where he served on the West African frontier where he led a contingent of Hausa soldiers in Ghana.
+After his time in the QOR Crean accepted a Captain’s commission in the Gold Coast Regiment where he served on the West African frontier leading a contingent of Hausa soldiers in Ghana.
 After six years of rigorous service in West Africa, including during the second Ashanti uprising, Crean returned to Toronto due to ill health.
 In 1906 he married Mildred Corning but his illness resurfaced and he succumbed to his dysentery on 24 March 1907 after less than a year of marriage.

 - 1858 Born Curragh Camp Ireland;